 Relaxation

-It has become quite popular to use the term "Yoga Nidra" for any yoga technique that provides relaxation.
-This sleep-like begins with relaxation but it goes much further.
-In yogic sleep, relaxation is necessary for the body to heal, repair and grow; but that is not the final goal.
-Rather the aim is to keep the consciousness active and in an observing state, allowing you to connect with the inner world.
+It has become common to use the term "Yoga Nidra" for any yoga technique that promotes relaxation.
+This sleep-like stage begins with relaxation, but it goes much further.
+In yogic sleep, relaxation is necessary for the body to heal, repair, and grow, but that is not the final goal.
+Rather, the aim is to keep the consciousness active and in an observing state, allowing you to connect with the inner world.

 Guided Visualizations